Low progesterone is more common than you might think.

 Remember that the balance of estrogen to progesterone is incredibly important in women.

 Low progesterone or high estrogen may result in similar symptoms as the ratio tips in favor of estrogen to progesterone.

-In some cases it may be difficult to distinguish low progesterone form high estrogen.
+In some cases, it may be difficult to distinguish low progesterone from high estrogen.